From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: Introduction

-A main goal of \cosmoglobe\footnote{\url{https://cosmoglobe.uio.no}} is to establish a common platform for this type of joint analysis that can process low-level uncalibrated CMB time-ordered data (TOD) from different sources directly into high-level astrophysical component maps and cosmological parameters.
+A main goal of \cosmoglobe\footnote{\url{https://cosmoglobe.uio.no}} is to establish a common platform for this type of joint analysis\footnote{Currently, the parallelization of \commander\ is the most effective if applied to relatively small, TB-sized data sets.
+In this case, 1 TB of raw TOD data requires $\sim O(10^5)$ CPU-hours.
+For a thorough discussion of the topic, please see \cite{bp03}.} that can process low-level uncalibrated CMB time-ordered data (TOD) from different sources directly into high-level astrophysical component maps and cosmological parameters.
 The first application of this work is a full re-analysis of the \Planck\ LFI observations \citep[][and references therein]{bp01}, while extensions to \textit{WMAP} \citep{bp17}, \textit{LiteBIRD} \citep{litebird2022}, SPIDER \citep{spider21}, \COBE-DIRBE \citep{hauser:1998} and others are on-going.
 However, for this work to be successful as a community-wide enterprise, it is necessary for all researchers to be able to reproduce the existing work, and integrate their own datasets into the analysis.
 As such, Open Science and reproducibility plays a critical role in this program.

 In this paper, we summarize our efforts on reproducibility within the context of \BP\ and \cosmoglobe.
 Its main goals are two-fold.
 First, it outlines the Open Source implementation of these projects and represents a valuable starting point for other experiments aiming to contribute to and build on this framework.
 Second, we hope that this paper may serve as a reference for any other future astrophysics and cosmology collaboration that wants to perform its work in an Open Source setting; the issues and tasks that need to be addressed in the context of \BP\ and \cosmoglobe\ are very likely to be similar for any other project of a similar type.
 As such, a significant fraction of this paper is spent on surveys of tools and topics that were explored during the initial phases of the project but not ultimately chosen simply because this material may be helpful for other collaborations.